ha7san14/web-components/README.md

 ## Overview

 This project implements a microfrontend architecture using the Quasar Framework, allowing modular and scalable frontend applications.
-The architecture includes a host application and multiple remote applications that expose components for seamless integration via Webpack Module Federation.
+The architecture includes a host application and multiple remote applications that expose components for integration via Webpack Module Federation.

 ## Project Structure

-- **Host App**: The main application that orchestrates rendering of remote microfrontends.
+- **Host App**: The main application that manages rendering of remote microfrontends.
 - **Remote App 1**: A standalone microfrontend exposing specific components.
 - **Remote App 2**: Another standalone microfrontend with its own set of components.
 - **Exposed Components**: Shared components usable across different microfrontends.